Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Introduction

 For a bounded Euclidean domain $\Omega \subset \R^d$ with a smooth boundary $\pa$, the conventional Steklov problem consists in finding the eigenpairs $\{\mu, V\}$ satisfying

 where $\Delta$ is the Laplace operator and $\partial_n$ is the normal derivative on the boundary $\pa$ oriented outwards the domain $\Omega$ \cite{Steklov1902,Kuznetsov14}.
 The reminiscent feature of the Steklov problem is that the spectral parameter $\mu$ stands in the boundary condition.
 For a broad class of domains, the spectrum is known to be discrete, i.e., there is a countable sequence of eigenpairs solving the Steklov problem \cite{Girouard17,Colbois24}.
-This spectral problem plays an important role in spectral geometry \cite{Levitin} and found numerous applications in applied mathematics and physics such as approximations of harmonic functions \cite{Auchmuty04,Auchmuty13,Auchmuty14,Auchmuty15,Auchmuty18}, domain decomposition \cite{Smith96,Levitin08,Delitsyn12,Delitsyn18}, electric impedance tomography \cite{Cheney99,Calderon80,Borcea02,Sylvester87,Curtis91}, the aforementioned encounter-based approach to diffusion-controlled reactions, etc.
+This spectral problem plays an important role in spectral geometry \cite{Levitin} and finds numerous applications in applied mathematics and physics such as approximation of harmonic functions \cite{Auchmuty04,Auchmuty13,Auchmuty14,Auchmuty15,Auchmuty18}, domain decomposition \cite{Smith96,Levitin08,Delitsyn12,Delitsyn18}, electric impedance tomography \cite{Cheney99,Calderon80,Borcea02,Sylvester87,Curtis91}, and the aforementioned encounter-based approach to diffusion-controlled reactions.

-When surface reactions occur on a specific target (e.g., a catalytic germ, an ion channel, an enzyme, an escape window, etc.) surrounded by an impermeable boundary, one needs to treat separately the reactive surface of the target (a subset $\Gamma$ of the boundary $\pa$), and the remaining passive surface of the confinement, denoted as $\pa_N = \pa\backslash \Gamma$ (Fig. \ref{fig:scheme}a).
+When surface reactions occur on an open subset $\Gamma$ of the otherwise impenetrable reflecting boundary, one needs to treat separately the reactive subset and the remaining passive surface of the confinement, denoted as $\pa_N = \pa\backslash \overline{\Gamma}$ (Fig. \ref{fig:scheme}a).
+The subset $\Gamma$ can represent a specific target, a catalytic germ, an ion channel, an enzyme, an escape window, etc., depending on the physical, chemical or biological context.
 Accordingly, the above Steklov problem needs to be extended by imposing the Steklov condition on $\Gamma$ and the Neumann condition on $\pa_N$.
 In this setting, one deals with the mixed Steklov-Neumann problem and searches for the eigenpairs $\{\mu_k^{(p,\Gamma)}, V_k^{(p,\Gamma)}\}$, enumerated by the index $k = 0,1,2,\ldots$ and satisfying

 where $D > 0$ is a diffusion constant and $p \geq 0$ is a nonnegative parameter, which is introduced to give a broader perspective of the Steklov problem, as explained below.